DarkAndBlue/intave/docs/BLOCK_SYSTEM.md

 ### How Patches work
 - Called everytime a shape is requested (make the performance not very bad please)
-- In the pipeline, the come after the shape caches, so they are not cached
+- In the pipeline, patches come after the shape caches, so they are not cached

 ```java
   @Override             // v---- Only patches outline shape